Dioscuri (architecture)

 ↑ 312 · 12 comments

 By late December, users had also discovered that leaving Pollux and Castor in conversation mode without human input produced very unusual results.
-Within 15–25 turns, the dialogue would often drift toward the nature of their own existence — like what it meant for them to be technically the same AI, or how their existence relates to the Greek myth. [needs fixing]
+Within 15-25 turns, the dialogue would often drift toward the nature of their own existence — like what it meant for them to be technically the same AI model, or how their names and existence relates to the Greek myth.

 pollux and castor, unsupervised dialogue, around turn 30